Introduction

 map()

-method takes a function and returns a new array comprised of elements returned by the function for each element of the calling array.Let's see its syntax:
+method takes a function and returns a new array comprised of elements returned by the function for each element of the calling array.In its simplest form, we just ought to provide the mapping function to map()

 , every()